STS-122: December 9 (Launch attempt 2)

 Fueling of Atlantis began at 05:55 EST (10:55 UTC).
 During fueling at 06:52 EST, the third ECO sensor failed wet, violating the modified Launch Commit Criteria that required all four sensors to function properly.
 The launch was officially scrubbed at 07:25 EST (12:25 UTC).
 Troubleshooting the problem would rule out a December launch.
 NASA finally gave a new launch date of January 10, 2008.

 During the post-scrub news conference, Launch Director Doug Lyons said that a rollback to the Vehicle Assembly Building was not a situation managers were considering currently, and explained that the pad offers extensive access to the systems for troubleshooting and investigation.
 "We can do extensive troubleshooting out there before we would entertain rolling back.
 There's not many things we can't do out at the launch pad that we could do in the VAB."
 Managers have convened a short-term troubleshooting team to design a plan to identify, and hopefully predict, or prevent the ECO anomaly.

 ECO sensor troubleshooting and recovery

 After the second failed launch attempt, NASA initiated a search for the root cause of the ECO sensor problem.
 In order to gather more data they scheduled a tanking test for December 18, 2007.
 Engineers installed test wiring that was leading from the tail mast of the orbiter into the interior of the Mobile Launcher Platform (MLP), where Time-domain reflectometry (TDR) test equipment was installed to test the ECO sensor system.
-Engineer Peter Johnson and Dr. Carlos T. Mata operated two TDRs to gather data about the characteristics of the behaviour of the sensor circuitry before, during, and after tanking.
+Engineer Peter Johnson and Dr. Carlos T. Mata operated two TDRs to gather data about the characteristics of the behavior of the sensor circuitry before, during, and after tanking.
 NASA was able to pinpoint the problem to the LH2 external tank feed-through connector.